OROY97/CIND820-OR/README.md

 ## ARIMA

 First each model is run with the auto.arima function to get an idea of the magnitude of the AIC and AICc.
-I manually increased and decreased the _order_ c(p,d,q) values and the _seasonal_ c(P,D,Q) values in the Arima function, based on the number of lags indicated in the ACF and PACF plots ranging from 1 to 7 stationarity tests ranging from 3 to 8.
+I manually increased and decreased the _order_ c(p,d,q) values and the _seasonal_ c(P,D,Q) values in the Arima function based on the number of lags indicated in the ACF and PACF plots ranging from 1 to 7 stationarity tests ranging from 3 to 8.
 Using the auto.arima model as a starting point.

 I also kept in mind the magnitude of the D and Q values as they increased the most within models and the models with a higher Q,q or D values took significantly longer to train.
 Though the chosen models are based on the models with the lowest AIC/AICc, sometimes these values increased only marginally with each 1 unit increase of the _order_ or _seasonal_ values.